Unboxed-Software/solana-course/content/solana-nft.md

 }
 ```

-Update the `"solTreasuryAccount"` field with the wallet address we imported to Phantom.
+Update the `solTreasuryAccount` field with the wallet address we imported to Phantom.
 This will be the only setting we change for now.

 ```json
 "solTreasuryAccount": "<YOUR WALLET ADDRESS>",